 His girlfriend and the kid behind the bar both agreed.
 Strongly.

-This is why we’re looking at making gravy now.
-You do not want to make a bad gravy for Thanksgiving.
+So, we’re looking at making gravy now.
+You do not want to make a bad gravy for your big holiday dinner.
 I know.
 I’ve done it.
 For my in-laws.
 [She shudders.]

-The thing is, gravy is the trickiest part of the whole shebang.
-The good news is that you can make it ahead.
+Gravy is the trickiest part of the whole shebang.
+Happily, you can make it ahead.
 You can make enough to float an oil tanker or just enough to drizzle on the turkey slices you’re eating by yourself.
 And if you make too much, it’s a terrific leftover.
-The bad news is that making gravy involves actually cooking rather than following a recipe.
+The bad news?
+Making gravy involves actually cooking rather than following a recipe.
 It’s the technique that counts and you have to practice.

 Gravy is a process, but it’s not a hard one.
-You need the following items, some all purpose flour, some stock (aka broth), a fat-separator cup (not really necessary, but really handy to have), a pan and a whisk.
+You need the following items, some all-purpose flour, some stock (aka broth), a fat-separator cup (not really necessary, but really handy to have), a pan, and a whisk.
 The whisk will make your life a lot easier.
-Also, you want everything close at hand, because when it comes time to stir, you have to keep stirring and it helps to have everything within reach so you can grab it with your free hand.
+Also, you want everything close at hand, because when it comes time to stir, you must keep stirring and it helps to have everything within reach so you can grab it with your free hand.
 I made my gravy for these pictures from a roasted chicken – and you can make your practice gravies this way.